tobiadey/Bink-Application/README.md

 # Hello Bink

 # Explanation of application
 This application is a single page flask app, that takes the paramenters given to endpoint /event.
 Passing the data into the  analyse_data(data) function.
-Conceptually analyse_data(data) can analyse certain data and return the summary of the analysis as an email.
+Conceptually analyse_data(data) can analyse certain data, return a validation response to the customer then when the procces is completed by the redis worked return the summary of the analysis as an email.

 # Steps to implement: